tolgasozbir/Invoker_Challenge/README.md

 If you would like to contribute to this project, you can follow these steps:

 1. Fork the repository
-2. Clone your fork: `git clone https://github.com/tolgasozbir/Invokers_Challenge`
+2. Clone your fork: `git clone https://github.com/tolgasozbir/Invoker_Challenge`
-3. Navigate to the project directory: `cd Invokers_Challenge`
+3. Navigate to the project directory: `cd Invoker_Challenge`
 4. Run flutter `pub get` to install the dependencies
 5. Create a new branch for your feature: `git checkout -b new-feature`
 6. Make your changes and commit them: `git commit -m 'Add new feature'`